 If you’re running SQL Server 2016 or higher, I highly recommend enabling Query Store…even if you have a third party monitoring tool.
 Don’t get me wrong, those tools are great and track a ton of information that Query Store doesn’t.
 But those tools don’t capture EVERY query, nor do they capture query metrics all the time.
 Lastly, they don’t provide the ability to force plans.
 You get all that with Query Store, and more

-If you’re interesting in learning more about Query Store from the ground up, you’re in luck!
+If you’re interested in learning more about Query Store from the ground up, you’re in luck!
 In two weeks I’m hosting a live, online Immersion Event for Query Store that you can attend from the comfort of your home (or your desk at work You can find a course description and registration details here.
 I hope you’re able to attend!